 Why aren’t the traffic signals flashing yellow and red?
 That doesn’t change the traffic control, does it?

-It is the Town’s position that activating the traffic signals in flashing operation does not change the existing traffic control.
+It is the Town's position that activating the traffic signals in flashing operation does not change the existing traffic control.
 A red flashing light or beacon supplements but does not replace a stop sign.
 A flashing yellow light or beacon calls attention to conditions that may not be apparent to road users.
-The Town is continuing discussions with Union Pacific Railroad and the Arizona Corporation Commission to obtain permission to flash the traffic signals to be set in flashing operation.
+The Town is continuing its efforts with Union Pacific Railroad to allow the traffic signals to be set in flashing operation.

 Who has the right of way?